Top 10 Rooftop Hazards

 - Weather Conditions - Ice, snow, and wind are always a hazard on a roof if the shingles or other surfaces are slippery.
 Membrane roofs are especially slippery in wet conditions and should be avoided under these circumstances.

 - Roof Holes - Unguarded skylights and poorly covered holes.
-Without fall protection, an open hole on a roof can be just as deadly as the roof edge, and according to OSHA 1910.23(a)(4) requires a skylight screen or railing on all exposed sides.
+Without fall protection, an open hole on a roof can be just as deadly as the roof edge, and according to OSHA 1910.28 requires a skylight screen or railing on all exposed sides.

 - Edge Awareness - Losing the edge of the roof can be a problem when you are engaged in roof work.
 Some employees get so wrapped up in their project that they forget where the roof edge is.

 - Improper Training - If there is someone on the roof who has not been properly trained, they are a rooftop safety hazard and could cause serious injury to themselves or others.

-- Improper Use of Fall Protection Equipment - Such as: poorly anchored railing, lanyard too long, or a weak tie-off point.
-Understanding and training on how to properly use fall protection equipment is critical.
+- Improper Use of Fall Protection Equipment - Such as poorly anchored railing, lanyard too long, or a weak tie-off point.
+Understanding and training on how to properly use fall protection equipment are critical.

 - Poor Line of Sight - Ridge vents, chimneys, shingle bundles may block egress on a roof.
 Maintain a good line of sight so that you know where you are in relation to the roof’s edge.

-- Pitch - The steeper the roof is, the easier the fall.
+- Pitch - The steeper the roof is, the risk of falling increases.
 Ensure that the fall protection and shingle bundles are secure before setting foot on the roof.

 - Split Level Roofs & Fall Heights - Employees engaged in roofing activities on low-slope and split-level roofs with unprotected sides and edges 6 feet (1.8 meters) or more above lower levels should have the proper fall protection equipment.

 Regardless of the situation, fall protection should always be used when accessing a roof and a working knowledge of personal protective equipment (PPE) will save lives.
-The top ten list was comprised from fatalities in the workplace with detailed reports on the OSHA website.
+The top ten list was comprised of fatalities in the workplace with detailed reports on the OSHA website.